The causes of Alzheimers has eluded research focused on the physical level, but perhaps it can be found at the higher levels of our being.

 This connection has now been disproved.

-The cause of the physical changes observed in the brain of the person with Alzheimer's has not been explained despite the incredible amount of money poured into research.
-In fact, the same can be said about finding the cause, or start of the process for the changes that occur at the physical level for other major diseases like cancer.
-Their root causes, beyond the physical level, remains a mystery to the medical profession.
+The root cause of the physical changes observed in the brain, of the person with Alzheimer's, has not been explained by research.
+This is despite the incredible amount of money poured into it.
+In fact, the same can be said about the root cause of the initial physical changes that begin any illness.
+Perhaps, the root cause does not start at the physical level?

 At the May, 2012 Alzheimer's Conference in Sonoma County, California, Owen Carmichael, Ph.D., Assistant Professor, Department of Neurology, University of California Davis gave a talk titled, "The Pathological Course of Alzheimer's Disease: Why Finding a Cure has Been so Hard."

-He explained the difficulty with a metaphor: "You are a farmer.
+He explained why it has been hard with a metaphor, where the Amyloid Beta production that leads to plaque aggregation in the brain is like horses running loose: "You are a farmer.
 You leave the stable doors open.
 The horses get out and start running around.
-The horses trample your crops.
+The horses trample your wheat.
 The horses scare your chickens.
-They stop laying eggs.
+The chickens stop laying eggs.
 The horses also scare the cows.
-They stop providing milk.
+The cows stop giving milk.
 The horses eat all the flowers you are growing for sale.
 You no longer sell wheat, eggs, milk, or flowers.
 Farm income goes down.
 You fail to pay the mortgage.
 The bank forecloses."

-He then explores possibilities for solving the problem: You close the stable doors, but its too late the horses have already gotten out.
-You corral the horses.
-You could plant new crops and flowers, and sooth the chickens and cows.
-You could take out a loan to do this.
+He then explored the possibilities for solving the "horses running wild" problem with what drugs offer: You close the stable doors, but its too late the horses have already gotten out; or you corral the horses; or you could sooth the chickens and cows and plant new crops and flowers, taking out a loan to do this.

 Closing the stable doors is like looking for drugs that can stop Amyloid Beta production in the Alzheimer's brain.
-The Amyloid Beta production leads to plaque aggregation which is like the horses running loose.
-The tangle formation, inflammation, excitoxicity and oxidative stress are the damage seen in the brain, like the damaged crops, flowers, chickens and cows.
-This damage then leads to neuron dysfunction and death, which is the reduced farm income and this shows up as cognitive loss, which is the farm foreclosure.
+The Amyloid Beta production leads to plaque aggregation which which leads to tangle formation, inflammation, excitoxicity and oxidative stress and the brain is damaged; like the damaged crops, flowers, chickens and cows.
+This damage then leads to neuron dysfunction and death (damaged crops, loss of eggs and milk) which shows up as cognitive loss which is the reduced farm income and the farm goes into foreclosure (the brain function shuts down).

-With this question in mind and having watched my own mother go through the Alzheimers stages, I have decided to follow my intuition and do a little informal "research" here on the causes of Alzheimers, but not by looking at the physical level.
+With this question in mind and having watched my own mother go through the Alzheimers stages, I have decided to follow my intuition and do a little informal "research" here on the causes of Alzheimers, by looking beyond the physical level to the emotional, mental and spiritual levels.

 Here is my idea which requires your participation.
-Let's explore the problem from a different angle.
-Let's look at the mind (emotions included) and body connection.
-I work daily with this connection as an EFT Certified Practitioner.
 What I would like to test is the idea that the cause of Alzheimers is at the emotional/mind/spiritual level.

 I saw first hand how difficult it was for my mother to express her emotions, and noticed that her "strategy" for dealing with painful events in her life was to "bury them" and do her best to forget them.
 She also held strong disempowering beliefs.
 I am proposing we share the emotional, mental and spiritual belief patterns of our loved ones with Alzheimer's .